000744210/FastMacro/README.md

 # Download
 Use either the FastMacro.exe or FastMacro.py.
 Both are the same application with the exception that the executable doesn't require python installed.

+If using the python version.
+No pip installs required.
+All using built in libraries.
+I recommend renaming .py to .pyw to not have a console.

 # How to compile python to exe.
 (Optional)
 Requirements.
 - pip install nuitka